 Monthly paid

-For a monthly paid employee, three complete pay periods should be used instead of 12 weeks, but the calculation is the same as outlined above (replacing ‘12 complete weeks’ with ‘three months’).
+For a monthly paid employee, three complete pay periods should be used instead of 12 weeks, but the calculation is the same as outlined above (replacing ‘12 complete weeks’ with ‘three complete months’).

 The LGPS Regulations 2018 do not specify how grossing up to an annual equivalent pay figure should be calculated.
 For monthly paid employees, the calculation is straightforward – see Examples 8A and 8B below.
 However, for employees paid other than monthly, there is no standard procedure.
 For more information, see the section on ‘Proportioning’ below.